-260Dunn Estate v.
+Dunn Estate v.
 Dunn, supra, note 95 illustrates the unfairness that arises when property that passes to the surviving spouse outside the estate is excluded from the matrimonial property pool.
 That case involved a second marriage for both parties.
 The husband commenced the action but died before the matter came to trial, and his estate opted to continue the action.
 The only significant asset was a jointly owned home which had a life insurance policy on the lives of both spouses to cover the mortgage.
 At the time of the death, the home was worth about \$108,000 and the balance on the mortgage was about \$70,000.
 The court held that the life insurance proceeds were exempt property under the Act and property that passed by way of survivorship on the death of the spouse was no longer matrimonial property.
 As a result of this decision, the surviving spouse received the home, which was the only asset of value, and this effectively made the estate's right to continue the action worthless.
 Ignoring for the moment the issue of insurance, the husband was prevented from giving his half of the equity in the matrimonial property (i.e one-half of \$38,000) to whoever he may have wanted to benefit.
-The ordinary rules of matrimonial property division should have applied and any further need of the surviving spouse should have been dealt with under family relief.
+The ordinary rules of matrimonial property division should owned by the surviving spouse or received under the MPA or both are insufficient to meet his or her needs.